Mamiko Noto: Biography

 Noto was born in Ishikawa Prefecture, Japan.
 After graduating from Baba Elementary School in Kanazawa City in 1992, she entered Kanazawa City Koshomachi Junior High School.
 In 1995, Noto entered Hokuriku Gakuin High School.
 After graduating from high school in 1998, Noto attended Yoyogi Animation Gakuin for a year, after which she became a trainee at the Osawa office.
 There, she was in charge of the script for episode 21 of the UHF anime, Tōka Gettan, first broadcast in April 2007.

-Noto was introduced as a person from her hometown of Ishikawa Prefecture in the morning edition of the Hokkoku Shimbun column, "In the distance," dated April 7, 2008.
+Noto was introduced as a person from Ishikawa Prefecture in the morning edition of the Hokkoku Shimbun column "In the distance" on April 7, 2008.

 Noto agreed to appear as a voice actress in the seventh volume of Haruka Nogizaka's Secret.
 The scene where she encounters Haruka at the CD release event is depicted with the impression that "the voice and characters are similar to Haruka."
 In volume nine, she reappears as "N's" and depicts the workplace and the scene of accepting autograph requests.